Glock 36 Review: A Single Stack Subcompact 45ACP for CCW?

 Glock 36 – Our Take

 Shooting the Glock 36 is about as good as a subcompact .45 can be.
-What gripes I have with the G36 stem more from putting a large caliber into a small pistol, rather than particular flaws of the G36.
+What gripes I have with the G36 stem more from putting a large caliber into a compact pistol, rather than particular flaws of the G36.

 This is not to say that the model 36 is painful or difficult to shoot, because it is not.
 It does not feel like a chore to practice with the G36, unlike some subcompact pistols.
 Muzzle flip is more pronounced than a .40 S&W, but the recoil is less sharp of an impulse.
 It is more of a shove than a snap.